Paarth1809/SOC-Hands-On-Labs/01 Splunk installation/Report.md

 ---

-## Objective
+# Objective

-Build the foundation of the Windows SOC Lab by creating and configuring a dedicated Windows 11 virtual machine that will be used for future security monitoring, log collection, and attack simulations.
+Build the Windows SOC Lab from scratch and prepare a Windows 11 endpoint for future security monitoring, log collection, and attack simulations.

 ---

-## Overview
+# Overview

-This session focused on setting up a clean Windows 11 endpoint inside VirtualBox.
-The virtual machine was configured with appropriate hardware resources, renamed for easier identification, and prepared with an administrator account.
-A clean snapshot was also created to provide a reliable restore point before installing security tools such as Sysmon and Splunk.
+This session focused on creating the foundation of the Windows SOC Lab by deploying a dedicated Windows 11 virtual machine.
+The system was configured with the required hardware resources, prepared for future security tooling, and a clean baseline snapshot was created before installing any monitoring applications.

 ---

-## Lab Environment
+# Lab Environment

 | Component | Configuration |
 |------------|---------------|